07 Jun Inside the Music Mind of Bassist Child Prodigy: Aron Hodek

 The Music Industry is full of creative people.
 From the musicians on stage playing music to the artists that make the posters that the promoters use to get people to the music venues.
 All the different people involved in making the music industry work have skill sets to be celebrated.

 While some young musicians get lifted up just because they are young, for Aron, there is an uncanny ability to play the bass guitar with the feel and expression of a musician that has been playing for decades.
+Hodek is known for playing electric bass rather than acoustic bass.

 Typically when interviewing a musician as young as Aron, we would consider simplifying the questions.
 I mean come on, how much life experience and insight can someone have at 11 years old?!!
 With Aron, you will see that not only his music, but his overall personality are developed well beyond their years.
+To any other children inspired by Aron and that like acoustic guitars, a child-friendly guitar with great tone is featured in our Martin LXM review.

 We are thankful that Aron took the time to sit down with us at Music Minds…